oktadev/okta-blog/_source/_posts/2021-10-04-spring-boot-spa.md

 The only configuration you have to do for the resource server is to add the `okta.oauth2.issuer` property to the `application.properties` file.
 Spring Security and the Okta Spring Boot Starter will use the issuer endpoint to discover any other configuration it needs (except for the `aud` claim, which defaults to `api://default`).

-You issuer is simply your Okta domain plus `/oauth2/default`, such as `https://dev-133337.okta.com/oauth2/default`.
+Your issuer is simply your Okta domain plus `/oauth2/default`, such as `https://dev-133337.okta.com/oauth2/default`.

 Another way to find your issuer URI is to open your Okta developer dashboard.
 Select **Security** and **API** from the left menu.
 This will show you your authorization servers.
 Mostly likely you only have the default authorization server that was set up for you when you signed up.
 This page will show you the **audience** (again, probably `api://default`) and the **Issuer URI**.